 Just how hard has become much clearer recently as a result of the Avandia saga, which is the subject of a Panorama programme (A Risk Worth Taking?
 BBC1, 8.30pm, 6 September 2010).
-Here’s a quick update in case you’ve heard nothing about it: Avandia (rosiglitazone), licensed almost exactly a decade ago to treat diabetes, works by increasing your body’s sensitivity to insulin.
+Here’s a quick update in case you’ve heard nothing about it: Avandia (rosiglitazone), licensed almost exactly a decade ago to treat diabetes, works by increasing your body’s sensitivity to Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…..
 It’s very effective at bringing blood sugar levels down, but at a cost.
 Well-known side effects include significant weight gain, fluid retention, a raised risk of heart failure and a link with osteoporosis.

 What you may not have been warned about is growing evidence that it can increase your risk of a heart attack, even though the first warning bells were sounded three years ago.
 It was only in July that both the American drug regulator – the FDA – and the European one – the EMA – considered taking it off the market and strengthening the warnings about it.
 As of writing, neither has come to a conclusion, although an FDA committee has found that Avandia did raise the risk of having a heart attack and recommended that warnings should be added to its label, but that the evidence didn’t warrant taking it off the market.
 However the FDA committee was split by deep disagreements.